ntudpi/chatbotdpi/README.md

 # NTU DPI ChatBot Report

+> ** Need to delete the state declaration and linking in the chatbot.js before running converter.py, since it will just append the new declaration there, and will make the script crash. **

 ## Without NLP (Natural Language Processing)
 We created the possible conversation in a tree
 Here is a look of a section of the tree